6 March 2014

 - Disclosure of information would prejudice any negotiations in which the College was involved;

 - The information was privileged or may become privileged during actual or anticipated legal proceedings;

 11.3.
 Any refusal to supply requested information will be provided by the College in writing with an explanation for that refusal.

 - If an individual has a complaint about how Seymour College has collected, stored or used personal information, please contact the Business Manager.
 Seymour College will endeavour to deal with your complaint and take any steps necessary to resolve the matter within 7 business days.

 - If your complaint is unable to be resolved within 7 business days, Seymour College will advise you in writing including letting you know when it expects to provide a response.

 - If you are unhappy with the College’s response, you can refer your complaint to the Office of the Australian Information Commissioner.

-- Please contact the Director of People and Policy at Seymour College if you have any queries about the personal information that the College holds about you or the way that it uses or discloses that personal information.
+- Please contact the Executive Director Corporate Services at Seymour College if you have any queries about the personal information that the College holds about you or the way that it uses or discloses that personal information.
 The College’s contact details are set out below.

 The Privacy Officer